 Abolishing Racism: White Accountability Space

-Tuesdays from 3:15-4 p.m.
-EST: Join a conversation for all students, regardless of race, to explore barriers that prevent all individuals from engaging in racial equity work.
+Join a conversation for all students, regardless of race, to explore barriers that prevent all individuals from engaging in racial equity work.
 This space will focus on addressing ways white people perpetuate harm and contribute to individualized and systemic racism.
 This conversation is an important step in dismantling racism without relying on people of color to do the emotional labor.
-Please register if you are interested in joining the group for Fall 2021.
-Email Jason Parcover, PhD, at email@example.com, or Brad Bryk, PsyD, at firstname.lastname@example.org for more information.
+Please register if you are interested in joining the group.
+Email Jason Parcover, PhD, at firstname.lastname@example.org for more information.

-Resilient Healing is an educational and supportive group for sexual assault and trauma survivors.
+Resilient Healing is an educational group for students who have experienced some type of trauma.
+The group will educate members about trauma, practice grounding and mindfulness techniques to help manage symptoms, increase coping skills and resilience, reduce and heal feelings of shame and anger, and provide a safe and supportive environment from which to heal.
+The goals of the group are to help members move forward with strength, insight, and resilience.
 This group will meet weekly.
-The group will educate members on trauma, practice grounding and mindfulness as ways of containing and managing symptoms, increase coping skills and resilience, reduce and heal feelings of shame and anger, and provide a safe and supportive environment from which to heal.
-The group will be both educational and supportive in nature.
-Please contact Julie Phillips, LCSW-C at email@example.com with questions or for any additional information.
+Please contact Dr. Kourtney Bennett at firstname.lastname@example.org or Julie Phillips, LCSW-C at email@example.com with questions or for any additional information.

 Understanding Self and Others

 Understanding Self and Others is a general process group intended to help students improve personal relationships through increased self-awareness, growth, and feedback.
 It is designed to help students understand and clarify their needs and find healthy ways to get needs met in an interpersonal context.
 Group participants will learn skills aimed at facing life's challenges, increasing self-esteem, and providing feedback in a safe and confidential group.
 Please contact the Counseling Center for more information or speak to your individual counselor to express your interest.